 How to reach Manjolai Hills:

-1. By Air:The nearest airport to Manjolai Hills is Tuticorin Airport (also known as Thoothukudi Airport), which is approximately 90-100 kilometers away.
+1. By Air:The nearest airport to Manjolai Hills is Thoothukudi Airport (also known as Thoothukudi Airport), which is approximately 90-100 kilometers away.
 From the airport, you can hire a taxi or take a bus to reach the base of the hills.

 1. By Train:The nearest major railway station is Tirunelveli Junction, which is well-connected to various cities in India.
 From Tirunelveli, you can proceed by road to Manjolai Hills.